-Startling new information and bad weather combined to make finding HMS Terror in September 2016 an unexpected surprise.
+Local Inuit information and bad weather combined to make finding HMS Terror in September 2016 an unexpected surprise.

 After HMS Erebus was found in 2014, the Underwater Archaeology Team (UAT) had two goals: document Erebus, and find Terror.

-Inuit knowledge had told of a ship sinking near where HMS Erebus was found.
+Inuit had told of a ship sinking near where HMS Erebus was found.
 Logic dictated that the other ship might be closer to the site where the crew had abandoned the ships: northern Alexandra Strait.
 Search efforts in this northern area—dragging sophisticated sonar equipment behind small research vessels and launching autonomous underwater search vehicles—were meticulous, thorough, and tedious.
 But every hour spent staring at the sonar screen might yield success.